 To find out a lot more about STEPS curriculum for ages 5-adult, Poor Cheated Little Johnny, and Steven’s Parent/Teacher training courses, please use this link to visit our site for STEPS.
 There, you’ll find success stories, articles, and free samples of every available course.

-An acting teacher for over 40 years now, in 2015, Steven authored two massive books about acting, which together make up a complete acting program that can be done by just two people age 11 or older (it works well for adults, too), over a 1-2 year period of time, teaching the unique acting technique that Steven developed through decades of work.
+An acting teacher for nearly 50 years now, in 2015, Steven authored two massive books about acting, which together make up a complete acting program that can be done by just two people age 11 or older (it works well for adults, too), over a 1-2 year period of time, teaching the unique acting technique that Steven developed through decades of work.
 To take a look at The Great Actor’s Handbook, and The Great Scene Study & Monologue Book, use this link.

-Steven also authored two extensive blogs about education.
+Steven also authored extensive blogs about education.
 Homeschool Under Siege contains many articles he’s authored about education today, and why it is in the condition it’s in, throughout the world.
 (He no longer authors this blog, but the articles are all there and informative.)
 To take a look, use this link: